exectx/t3-cloudflare/README.md

 This is a collection of basic create-t3-app templates designed for compatibility with Cloudflare Pages.
 You can use these templates with the Cloudflare C3 CLI and pnpm as the package manager:

-Live demo using D1 - https://ct3a.exectx.run/
+Live demo using D1 - Eastern North America location: https://ct3a.exectx.run/

 D1 template (no auth) - [next steps guide](./templates/d1/README.md):